onichandame/dcmio/git.md

 The simplest application of branch is using `master` and `development` branches.
 In this way, the `master` branch stays untouched until the development branch is well tested and validated.

 The example is *dcmio*.
 Since the validation of the first version of the code, I have frozen the `master` branch until now.
-When I started re-working the data structure of dcmio, I created another branch called `dbranch`.
+When I started re-working the data structure of dcmio, I created another branch called `dev`.
 All modification are saved to this branch.
 The obvious benefit is that I can mess up my own branch while keeping the `master` branch unchanged.

-In the case of *dcmio*, The `master` branch stays where the most recently validated version is. the `dev` branch stays where some minor changes were made to the most recently validated version.
-The `dbranch` branch keeps the track of my recent work including the re-work.
+In the case of *dcmio*, The `master` branch stays where the most recently validated version is. the `dev` branch keeps the track of my recent work including the re-work.

 Enough wording, now I will introduce the method to get different version from the git server.